 Many of the book stores that are still in business are struggling, and sadly many will not be able to last much longer as more and more people start buying Kindles and other readers.
 The times are changing and many business models to need find new and innovative ways to embrace technology.

-Disruptive change #5 – Bricks and mortar
+Disruptive business change #5 – Bricks and mortar

 Disruptive change is sweeping traditional bricks and mortar.
 In the retail arms race, e-commerce seems to be winning.
 Here are some major disruptive change trends driving traditional bricks and mortar towards the “grave” – HMV, Blockbuster, Jessops, Comet, Boders etc. – Can anything stop the internet from huffing and puffing and blowing brick and mortar down?

-Disruptive change #6 – Video on demand
+Disruptive business change #6 – Video on demand

 Remember programming your VCR to record TV shows?
 Of course you don’t, because nobody did it – the task was too difficult and time-consuming.